syncfusion-content/blazor-docs/blazor/common/data-binding/sql-server-data-binding.md

 ## Introduction

-This topic gives a clear idea about how to consume data from [SQL Server](https://learn.microsoft.com/en-us/sql/sql-server/?view=sql-server-ver15) using Microsoft SQL Client, bind it to a Syncfusion Component, and perform CRUD operations.
+This topic gives a clear idea about how to consume data from [SQL Server](https://learn.microsoft.com/en-us/sql/sql-server/?view=sql-server-ver15) using Microsoft SQL Client, bind it to a Syncfusion&reg; Component, and perform CRUD operations.

 ## Prerequisite software